al3xandr3/picsort.js/README.md

 ------

 not finished, barelly(?) usable

+Using javascript, coffescript, nodejs inside node-webkit, allows for standalone apps.

 - Automatically organizes images, by day into folders
   - while app is open it monitors for file changes in the pictures directory if finds an image automatically moves to folder